a-scie/jump/README.md

 This all leads to the only real choice made, which is that the last file in a scie is always a zip.
 The zip format can accept arbitrary header content because it has its central directory at its end.
-This allows for a quick search backwards from the end of the file  of no more than ~65KB to definitively identify the zip and calculate its last byte.
+This allows for a quick search backwards from the end of the file of no more than ~65KB (a zip end of central directory record is 22 bytes plus an optional zip comment of up to 65535 bytes) to definitively identify the zip and calculate the position of its last byte.
 We know the lift manifest starts at the next byte and runs to the end of the file.

 This means assembly of the scie just involves:

 1. Write a lift manifest json file.
 2. `cat scie-jump file1 file2 ... fileN lift.json > my-scie-binary`

 The zip trailer also gives transparency.
-Generally, the interpreter code will live in that zip; so tools like zipinfo and unzip can be used against the scie directly to inspect / extract the application code.
+Generally, the interpreter code will live in that zip; so tools like `zipinfo` and `unzip` can be used against the scie directly to inspect / extract the application code.

 If the ever more ubiquitous `jq` tool is included in the list of ever-present command line tools,